 Migration of Zoom accounts to Single sign-on (SSO) has been completed by Campus Technology Services (CTS).
 Going forward, when you access Zoom from a web browser, visit https://purchase.zoom.us.
 From there you can Join or Host a meeting or Sign in to Zoom through the “Sign in” option using your purchase.edu credentials.
 Step-by-step directions are at CTS’s website.

-You can now schedule and start Zoom meetings in your Moodle courses using the Zoom integration available in Moodle.
-View the full workshop recording or short video tutorial to add the Zoom integration to your Moodle course.
+You can now schedule and start Zoom sessions in your Moodle courses using the Zoom integration available in Moodle.
+View the full workshop recording or short video tutorial to add the Zoom integration dashboard to your Moodle course.

 Equipment you will need to use Zoom: